 How to make Cheesy Bacon Potato Bake

-Make-ahead Christmas breakfast casserole recipes (also called breakfast bakes) are a time-honored tradition, and one I grew up with.
-This version created by Yummly is sure to be a crowd-pleaser, since it includes cheese and plenty of bacon, just as the name promises!
+Make-ahead Christmas breakfast casseroles (also called breakfast bakes) are a time-honored comfort food tradition, and one I grew up with.
+This version I created for Yummly is sure to be a crowd-pleaser, since it includes cheese and plenty of bacon, just as the name promises!

 How to make Blueberry Sour Cream Coffee Cake with Lemon Drizzle

-This Yummly-created coffee cake is bedecked with a streusel topping and tangy-sweet drizzle, making it holiday-worthy.
+This coffee cake that I created for Yummly is bedecked with a streusel topping and tangy-sweet drizzle, making it holiday-worthy.
 Plenty of butter and sour cream give the cake its rich, moist texture, and help it keep well if it's made a day ahead.

 Pull out your mixer for the classic batter technique: Beat butter and sugar until creamy, then add eggs and sour cream.
 Mix in the dry ingredients until blended, and fold in blueberries.
 During baking, the brown sugar streusel may all stay on top of the cake or some may partially sink into the batter, but the cake will be delicious either way.
 The total time (4 hours) includes about 2 ¾ hours for cooling, but you can let that part happen overnight.

 Looking for other ideas for Christmas brunch or breakfast?
 Luckily, we have a whole slew of make-ahead recipes, whether you’re looking for Christmas breakfast for kids, breakfast casserole recipes, options for special diets, or other easy Christmas breakfast ideas.
 Here are some of my favorites.
 Keep them in mind for brunch the rest of the year, too.